tnbar/tednet/README.md

 ---

 ##### Operation
-There are some operations supported in tednet, and it is convinient to use them.
-First, import tednet as:
+There are some operations supported in `tednet`, and it is convinient to use them.
+First, import it:

 ```python
 import tednet as tdt
 ```

-To create matrix whose diagonal elements are ones:
+Create matrix whose diagonal elements are ones:
 ```python
 diag_matrix = tdt.eye(5, 5)
 ```